mackenseyt/startup/README.md

 - User registration - Creates a new account in the database.
 - Existing user - Stores the game rating data.
 Not under a specific user yet...
 - Use MongoDB to store credentials - Stores both user and games rated.
 - Restricts functionality - You don't have access to anything until you log in.
+Once loged in you can rate games and see a list of all the games rated.

 <!-- # Current Login
 **username:** `testuser`